Loading... Please wait...

 All Meals should be less than 500 Calories and All Snacks less than 250 Calories, with no more than 20% to 25% of those Calories from fat.

-2. Eat Low-Fat, Low Carbohydrate, High Fiber Snacks See the list of suggested snacks below.
+Eat Low-Fat, Low Carbohydrate, High Fiber Snacks - see the list of suggested snacks below.
 Eat 2 to 4 Snacks each day, spaced at 2 to 3 hour intervals, between your main meals.
 High Fiber helps absorb fats and carbs before they digest and turn into more fat.

-3. Drink Water and Other Fat Fighting Drinks The perfect hunger quencher.
+Drink Water and Other Fat Fighting Drinks - the perfect hunger quencher.
 Drink 8 to 12, 8 ounce glasses of water or herbal or decaffeinated teas, each day.
 Avoid all caffeine, as well as, all regular and diet sodas, they greatly inhibit weight loss and can cause breast cancer and osteoporosis.
 Sufficient water is absolutely essential to flush out the fats and diseased toxins that are being released within your body.
+For optimal health, look into a water treatment system and never buy bottled water again!

-4. Active Minutes of Low Intensity Aerobics, Anywhere Research proves that moderate aerobic exercise will not only make you look and feel better, but it will greatly extend your life expectancy.
+Active Minutes of Low Intensity Aerobics - research proves that moderate aerobic exercise will not only make you look and feel better, but it will greatly extend your life expectancy.
 Sneak in activity throughout the day.

-8. Catch a Late Day, Second Wind After work, before heading home, slow things down and get in a good laugh with a coworker, do a few twists, turns and bends to waken your body.
+Catch a Late Day, Second Wind After Work - before heading home, slow things down and get in a good laugh with a coworker, do a few twists, turns and bends to waken your body.
 On the way home listen to some upbeat music that you can sing along with.

-9. Eat Dinner Early No later than 6:00 or 3 to 4 Hours before Bedtime.
+Eat Dinner Early - no later than 6 -00 or 3 to 4 Hours before Bedtime.
 Play soothing music and eat slowly.
 A 10 to 30 minute walk, 30 minutes after dinner, will help recharge your metabolism to burn more calories, even while you're asleep.
 (Follow the lunch suggestions with the Vital Life Nutrients or if you eat a low fat meal, be sure to eat your fruit and protein portions first.
 If you must have dessert, delay it for at least 1 to 2 hours.)

-10. Get Deep, High Metabolism Sleep Don't go to bed hungry, have a warm cup of tea or a VERY light snack.
+Get Deep, High Metabolism Sleep - don't go to bed hungry, have a warm cup of tea or a VERY light snack.
 Don't cover up so much.
 If you sleep cooler, your body will burn more calories by trying to keep you warmer.

 Energy Boosting Fat Fighting Snacks